 sudoprivilege escalationA type of vulnerability where the attacker can escalate their user privilege from user level to system account privileges, such as root or administrator..
 It is possible as well to log inLog in (verb): Process in which an individual gains access to a computer system after providing sufficient credentials to authenticate their unique identity.
 Login (noun): User credentials, typically a username and matching password. as a particular user and then, provide

 suescalation privileges, which will execute every command as a rootHigh-level user account with full administrative privileges. user.

 - With Cisco devices, you typically need Level 15 privileges, similar to root.
 You can log in as a particular user and through the Cisco IOS Enable Password escalation you can elevate to level 15 privileges, with the user using a separate password.

 - With Windows targets, USM Anywhere uses WinRM framework (version 2.0 or higher) to execute the corresponding commands.
 Therefore, if WinRM is unavailable on a target Windows machine USM Anywhere will be unable to connect.

 Note: Only the members of the Remote Management Users and Administrators groups can log in through WS-Management.

 The most important aspect about Windows credentials is that the account used to perform the scans should have privileges to access all required files and registry entries, which in many cases means administrative privileges.

-Important: For a Windows server that is hardened according to CIS benchmarks, such as the CIS AMI for Microsoft Windows Server 2016 available in the AWS Marketplace, there are local group policies that block these connectivity requirements.
+Important: For a Windows server that is hardened according to the Center for Internet Security (CIS) benchmarks, such as the CIS Amazon Machine Image (AMI) for Microsoft Windows Server 2016 available in the AWS Marketplace, there are local group policies that block these connectivity requirements.
 For these servers, you must open the port and re-enable WinRM and remote access on each boot of the server.